Shane Gersich

-Shane Gersich (born July 10, 1996) is an American professional ice hockey winger who is currently an unrestricted free agent.
-He most recently played for the Iserlohn Roosters in the Deutsche Eishockey Liga (DEL).
-Gersich was selected 134th overall by the Washington Capitals at the 2014 NHL Entry Draft.
+Shane Gersich (born July 10, 1996) is an American professional ice hockey winger who currently plays for HC Bolzano of the ICE Hockey League (ICEHL).
+Gersich was selected 134th overall by the Washington Capitals at the 2014 NHL entry draft.

 Early life

 Gersich was born on July 10, 1996, in Chaska, Minnesota, to parents Frank and Sharlene.
-He was born into a hockey playing family as his uncles Neal, Aaron, and Paul Broten all played in the National Hockey League (NHL).
+He was born into a hockey playing family, as his uncles Neal, Aaron, and Paul Broten all played in the National Hockey League (NHL).